-Phison has supported and assisted many disadvantaged groups in the Hsinchu-Miaoli region in recent years including reformatories, orphanages and nursing centers.
-We visited these places to learn what they needed help with and provided appropriate assistance (donations of money and supplies).
-Managers were also invited to take part in the "Charity Visit" activities to learn about forgotten segments of society and work as a group to give them more compassion and assistance.
+Phison has supported and assisted many social vulnerable groups in Hsinchu-Miaoli region in recent years, including reformatories, orphanages and nursing centers.
+We visited these places and learned that we can help them with donations of money and supplies, and etc. Managers were also invited to participate the Charity Visiting to learn about forgotten segments of society and work together to give them more compassion and assistance.

-Recipients of Long-term Care and Support, 2011-2014
+Recipients of Long-term Care and Support, 2011-2015

-No. Group aided Aid recipient 1 Hsin Mao Development Center Intellectually handicapped, autistic, multiple disabilities, Alzheimer's and Down syndrome patients over the age of 15 2 Holy Family for Special Education Early intervention and rehabilitation for children aged between 0-6 with developmental delays 3 Syin-Lu Foundation Newborn children with developmental delays or disabilities 4 Yu An Children's Home Mainly the mentally or multiple disabilities (intellectually impaired) aged between 0-60 5 Hwa Yen Development Center Mentally disabled with disabled ID over the age of 16 6 (Edan) Hsinchu City Care Service Center for Mental Retardation Aged from 15 to 64 citizens with mentally disabled ID 7 Autism Foundation Pre-school children with autism or other mental disabilities 8 Hsinchu / Miaoli TFCF Hsinchu Children under the age of 18 and their families 9 Hsinchu/Miaoli Child Welfare League Foundation Child Welfare Advocacy / Research / Services 10 Boyo Social Welfare Foundation Disadvanted families among high school and elementary school students 11 Premature Baby Foundation Prevention of premature babies and quality of education and medical care 12 Huashan Foundation Elderly services
+No. Group aided Aid recipient 1 Hsin Miao Development Center Intellectually handicapped, autistic, multiple disabilities, Alzheimer's and Down syndrome patients over the age of 15 2 Holy Family for Special Education Early intervention and rehabilitation for children aged between 0-6 with developmental delays 3 Syin-Lu Foundation Newborn children with developmental delays or disabilities 4 Yu An Children's Home Mainly the mentally or multiple disabilities (intellectually impaired) aged between 0-60 5 (Edan) Hsinchu City Care Service Center for Mental Retardation Aged from 15 to 64 citizens with mentally disabled ID 6 Autism Foundation Pre-school children with autism or other mental disabilities 7 Hsinchu / Miaoli TFCF Hsinchu Children under the age of 18 and their families 8 Hsinchu/Miaoli Child Welfare League Foundation Child Welfare Advocacy / Research / Services 9 Boyo Social Welfare Foundation Disadvanted families among high school and elementary school students 10 Premature Baby Foundation Premature babies 11 Huashan Foundation Elderly services